UmmH3/hafeezah-hackathon1/README.md

 .
 A **Boxplot** time series was also used for further insight.
 .
 A** 3D Scatterplot** was used to show the country of purchase relation to customer behaviour.

+## Conclusion

+From the analysis carried out on the above dataset the following was derived:

+1.*The Customer Segmentation* gave insight to the best customers (**High R, High F, High M)**.
+These are customers who purchase frequently, spend the most, and have purchased recently.
+They represent the most valuable customers and should be prioritized for retention and loyalty programs.
+While at-risk customers **(Low R, Low F, High M**);are customers who used to spend a lot but haven't purchased recently.
+They are to be considered for re-engagement campaigns like discounts or personalized offers to win them back.

+2,

 ## Ethical considerations
 The dataset used in this analysis was a public sourced dataset.